-Rectify’s 10-episode sophomore campaign begins answering that question by digging deeper into its core characters.
+Rectify‘s 10-episode sophomore campaign begins answering that question by digging deeper into its core characters.
 The first three episodes are framed by the aftermath of last year’s brutal cliffhanger and build to a surprising resolution.
-Just when Daniel seemed motivated and capable of moving beyond fugue and engage his unexpected new life, vigilantes convinced of his guilt and determined to execute the punishment – led by Hanna’s brother, Bobby Dean – beat him to a pulp in a graveyard and left him for dead.
+Just when Daniel seemed motivated and capable of moving beyond fugue and engage his unexpected new life, vigilantes convinced of his guilt and determined to execute the punishment — led by Hanna’s brother, Bobby Dean — beat him to a pulp in a graveyard and left him for dead.
 You hurt for Daniel, of course.
 But you ached for Bobby Dean, too, and his want for justice.
-Rectify is effective at inspiring consider-all-angles sympathy and empathy because of the fog of uncertainty that permeates everything: You have to entertain the possibility that Daniel is totally innocent, you have to entertain the possibility that he is totally not, and you have to entertain the possibility that the truth is so complex that it defies such simple judgments.
-I hope Rectify can take its time getting to the clarifications without ever feeling like it’s marking time; the ambiguity is a meaningful gimmick that precipitates so much richness.
+Rectify is effective at inspiring consider-all-angles sympathy and empathy because of the fog of uncertainty that permeates everything: You have to entertain the possibility that Daniel is innocent, you have to entertain the possibility that he is not, and you have to entertain the possibility that the truth is so complex that it defies such simple judgments.
+I hope Rectify can take its time getting to the clarifications without ever feeling like it’s marking time, because the ambiguity produces so much richness.

 The new season continues the practice of quick cutaways to Daniel’s prison stint, where he only had books, his conscience, and the voices of the two prisoners on either side of him for friends: Kerwin and sadistic predator Wendall (Jayson Warner Smith), a kind of good-angel-on-one-shoulder, bad-angel-on-the-other pair.
 Where Kerwin gives the older Daniel someone to care for, which in turn makes him feel like more than a worthless animal, Wendall’s degrading verbal assaults cause him real anguish; they’re like psychic rapes.
 These prison scenes not only flesh out Daniel’s story, but double as allegorical expressions of Daniel’s state of mind.

-Rectify isn’t just a pulp pop psych Book of Daniel, full of dislocation mope, coded dreams, and judgment dread.
+Rectify isn’t just a post-modern Book of Daniel, full of dislocation mope and coded dreams.
 The drama attends equally to the members of his family, equally frazzled by the prodigal’s deus ex machina return.
 (Talk about “the impact of the highly improbable.”)
 His widowed mother, Janet (J. Smith-Cameron), who remarried while Daniel was in prison; his sister, Amantha (Abigail Spencer), who spent years fighting for Daniel’s release with his lawyer (and her lover), Jon Stern (Luke Kirby, a young Lindsay Buckingham lookalike); a stepdad, Ted Talbot (Bruce McKinnon), who now runs the tire store founded by Daniel’s father; stepbrother Ted Jr. (Clayne Crawford) and his religiously devout wife Tawney (Adelaide Clemens); and a teenage half-brother, Jared (Jake Austin Walker).

 As Daniel is reassembling, many in his disassembling.
 Some of their stories are more compelling than others.
 Free-spirited and furious Amantha was a bit unfocused in season 1.
 Season 2 sharpens her up by clarifying that her essential problem is — ironically — a lack of focus.
 She spent her adult life trying to free Daniel, so what now?
 Mom is similarly lost.
 Ted Sr. and Jared remain ciphers.
 This set of characters need more development in season 2.